hyperware-ai/hyperware-book/src/system/files.md

 ### `pkg/` drive

-The `pkg/` drive contains metadata about the package that Kinode requires to run that package, `.wasm` binaries, and optionally the API of the package and the UI.
+The `pkg/` drive contains metadata about the package that Hyperware requires to run that package, `.wasm` binaries, and optionally the API of the package and the UI.
-When creating packages, the `pkg/` drive is populated by [`kit build`](../kit/build.md) and loaded into the Kinode using [`kit start-package`](../kit/start-package.md).
+When creating packages, the `pkg/` drive is populated by [`kit build`](../kit/build.md) and loaded into the node using [`kit start-package`](../kit/start-package.md).

 ### `tmp/` drive

-The `tmp/` drive can be written to directly by the owning package using standard filesystem functionality (i.e. `std::fs` in Rust) via WASI in addition to the Kinode VFS.
+The `tmp/` drive can be written to directly by the owning package using standard filesystem functionality (i.e. `std::fs` in Rust) via WASI in addition to the Hyperware VFS.

 ## Usage